icgrp/ese532_handouts/_sources/hw2/homework_submission.md

 3. **Analyze**
     1. Which function from {numref}`example-table-1` has the highest latency?
 (1 line)
-    2. Assuming that `LOOP2`
+    2. Assuming that `LOOP3`
-        of `Filter_horizontal` is unrolled completely, draw a Data Flow Graph (DFG) of the body of the loop over `X`.
+        of `Filter_horizontal` is unrolled completely, draw a Data Flow Graph (DFG) of the body of the loop over `i`.
 You may ignore index computations (i.e. only include the compute operations (multiply, accumulate and shift) that work on `Input`).

         Index computations are operations used to calculate the index to be used with a pointer to get an element.
 For e.g. `4*i` in `foo[4*i]` is an index computation.